qAlms/AlbionFlipper/README.md

 # Flipper - Quick Overview
 AlbionFlipper is a Black Market flipping tool for the sandbox MMORPG Albion Online.

 AlbionFlipper uses data collected by [The Albion Online Data Project](https://www.albion-online-data.com/) to compare prices of buy orders in the [Black Market](https://wiki.albiononline.com/wiki/Black_Market?crf=3AYZB3G7UG&utm_source=pmax&utm_medium=cpc&utm_campaign=2PM&gclid=Cj0KCQiAifz-BRDjARIsAEElyGICyl2-9OlfLx1Uqnkg4dQPwsEvhM6YWQcnx-S_M4Un9ZQ2JPpYarwaAhP9EALw_wcB) in Caerleon with sell orders in the markets of royal cities and Caerleon.

-It displays items that have a higher buy order price in the BM than the sell order in one of the cities, which basically means that if you buy that item from that city and sell in on the BM, you will make a profit.
+To start using AlbionFlipper, [click here](https://vekeng.github.io/AlbionFlipper/)

 An example of some trades retrieved by AlbionFlipper:

 ![alt text](img/main.png)

-As you can see in the image above, the 8.2 Elder's Halberd can be sold for a profit of 626 296 silver if bought in Martlock and sold to the BM.
+As you can see in the image above, the 6.4 Master's Infernal Staff can be sold for a profit of 1 956 402 silver if bought in Bridgewatch and sold to the BM.

-To get started with AlbionFlipper, download this repository and open the index.html with your browser.
-Next, you have to download Albion Data Client to update the item information (the age fields).
-You can download their client from [here](https://www.albion-online-data.com/).

 You can see AlbionFlipper in action [here](https://www.youtube.com/watch?v=cz4VEmaDG7k&ab_channel=KillAxe22).
 (YouTube video, 2 minutes)